odoochain/chain_docker_odoo/README.md

     db_pass: "odooDbPasswordToBeModified"
     # PROD Database name
     db: "odoo"
+    ## OPTIONAL - use this variable to force using multiprocessing iso multithreading
+    # force_odoo_workers: True
     ## OPTIONAL - only needed if no nonprod_instances are defined
     ## Custom modules Le Filament (one module per repo)
     # custom_modules: